perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 **If you've ever wondered 'Which Ke$ha songs are short enough to fit into a Tcache bin?' this is the challenge for you.**

 This was a 500 pt pwning challenge for UMBC's DawgCTF 2020, written by the always amazing [Anna](https://twitter.com/annatea16).
-How can you not love a challenge called TikTok that uses `strtok` (haha) to create a clever vuln and then forces CTF players to wrestle Ke$ha lyrics into an exploitable heap layout.
+How can you not love a challenge called TikTok that uses `strtok` (haha) to create a cool vuln and then makes CTF players wrestle Ke$ha lyrics into an exploitable heap layout.
 Sadly I didn't see this challenge until a few hours before the CTF ended so I couldn't finish it in time, but I got the flag after the fact.

 I was originally going to do a quick writeup just because when are you ever going to do a Ke$ha-themed CTF challenge?
-But I ended up making it more in depth so that someone with little to no pwning or heap experience could understand well enough to follow along.
+But I ended up making it more in depth so that someone with little to no pwning or heap experience could understand it well enough to follow along.
 I also wanted to show _how_ I solved it so they could try it themselves at home.
-So please forgive the times I may go too into the weeds, or overly explain things :).
+So please forgive the times I may get too in the weeds, or overly explain things :)

 However, by reading this you are contractually required to appreciate my Ke$ha puns, sorry no refunds.